OpenLabTools/OpenLabTools-web-interface/content.md

     func = function name to be called args = any extra arguments to be passed to the function (optional)

+---

-#### The Microscope class definition
+### The Device class definition

-A python class named "Microscope" should be defined to abstract the communication between the XMLRPC server and the actual hardware.
+A python class named "Device" should be defined to abstract the communication between the XMLRPC server and the actual hardware.
 In the most common setup where the raspberry pi is controlling a arduino, this class should contain function to send commands down the serial port.
 To dive in, here is an example:

     import serial

-    class Microscope():
+    class Device():
         def __init__(self):
             serial_port = "/dev/ttyACM0")
             self.temp = 1